zcaudate/browser.build-jotai/README.md

 2.  pnpm i - to generate esm artifacts
 3.  copy the .js files over to src/jotai and src/valio folders
 4.  change the require(….) statements so that files match up
+5.  run browserify . -d -o bundle.js
-5. This is super dumb but gives the outputs I need
+6. This is super dumb but gives the outputs I need

 ### Dev